Extremal Bounds for Bootstrap Percolation in the Hypercube: Introduction

 \begin{thm} If $d \ge r \ge 0$, then

 \end{thm}

-Note that Theorem~\ref{hyper} follows directly from this theorem and (\ref{wsatperc}).
-More generally, we determine the weak saturation number of $S_{r+1}$ in the $d$-dimensional $a_1\times\cdots \times a_d$ grid, denoted by $\prod_{i=1}^d[a_i]$.
-We state this result here in the case $d\geq r$; an even more general result is expressed later in terms of a recurrence relation.
+Theorem~\ref{hyper} follows directly from this theorem and \eqref{wsatperc}.
+We also determine an exact expression for the weak saturation number of $S_{r+1}$ in the $d$-dimensional $a_1\times\cdots \times a_d$ grid, denoted by $\prod_{i=1}^d[a_i]$.
+We state this result here in the case $d\geq r$; a more general result is expressed later in terms of a recurrence relation.

 \begin{thm} For $d\geq r\geq1$ and $a_1,\dots,a_d\geq2$,

 \end{thm}